mthsps/bootstrap-restaurant-website-coursera/README.md

 # Front-End Web UI Frameworks and Tools: Bootstrap 4
-Bootstrap 4 project created following the course of The Hong Kong University of Science and Technology by the professor Jogesh K. Muppala.
+Bootstrap 4 project created following the Hong Kong University of Science and Technology course on Coursera by Professor Jogesh K. Muppala.